ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 {:/comment}

 ## Use Case O1 - Acceptable Use Policy (AUP)
-Enterprises deploy security devices to enforce Acceptable Use Policy (AUP) accroding to the IT and workplace policies.
-The security devices, such as firewall/next-gen firewall and web proxy, act as middle boxes to scan traffic in the enterprise network for policy enforcement.
+Enterprises deploy security devices to enforce Acceptable Use Policy (AUP) according to the IT and workplace policies.
+The security devices, such as firewall/next-gen firewall, web proxy and an application on the endpoints, act as middle boxes to scan traffic in the enterprise network for policy enforcement.

 Sample AUP policies are:

-"Employess are not allowed to access 'gaming' websites from enterprise network"
+"Employees are not allowed to access 'gaming' websites from enterprise network"

 "Temporary workers are not allowed to use enterprise network to upload video clips to Internet, but are allowed to watch video clips"

 Such enforcements are accomplished by controlling the DNS transactions and HTTP transactions.
-A coase control is achieved by controlling the DNS response, however, in many cases, granular control is required at HTTP URL or Method levels, to distinguish a specific web page on a hosting site, or to differentiate between uploading and downloading operations.
+A coarse control is achieved by controlling the DNS response, however, in many cases, granular control is required at HTTP URL or Method levels, to distinguish a specific web page on a hosting site, or to differentiate between uploading and downloading operations.

 The security device requires to access plain text HTTP header for granular AUP control.
+For traffic passing the AUP check, the middlebox is also required to cut through the rest of the traffic without decryption, for performance and privacy reasons.

+The cut-through action is possible with up to TLS 1.2 but will not work with TLS 1.3.

 {::comment}
 *[Flemming: I think we need to clarify why you can't just do this at the endpoint instead]* {:/comment}

+{::comment}
+*[Eric: Added for endpoints.
+It is the same challenge.]*
+{:/comment}

 ## Use Case O2 - Malware and Threat Protection

 Enterprises adopt a multi-technology approach when it comes to malware and threat protection for the network assets.
 This include solutions deployed on the endpoint, network and cloud.

-While endpoint application based solution is effective in protecting from malware and virus attecks, enterprises prefer to deploy multiple technologies for a multi-layer protection.
-Network based solutions provide such additional protection with benefits including lower manangement costs.
+While endpoint application based solution is effective in protecting from malware and virus attacks, enterprises prefer to deploy multiple technologies for a multi-layer protection.
+Network based solutions provide such additional protection with the benefit of rapid and centralized updates.

 The network based solutions comprise security devices and applications that scan network traffic for the purpose from malware signatures to 0-day analysis.

-The security functions require access to clear text HTTP or other application level streams.
+The security functions require access to clear text HTTP or other application level streams on a needed basis.
+After a successful scan the traffic should be allowed to flow through without being decrypted continuously.
+This is not possible with TLS 1.3.

 {::comment}
 *[Flemming: Again, I think it's key to explain why we can't just adopt an endpoint-based solution.
 I think the "lower management cost" is speculative].*
+{:/comment}

+{::comment}
+*[Eric: Revised the statement.
+The network based approach complements other solutions].*
 {:/comment}

 ## Use Case O3 - IoT Endpoints